What is your training philosophy?

 What if I need to reschedule or cancel an appointment?

-If you are not feeling well or think you may have been exposed to COVID-19, you may cancel at any time without penalty.
+There are no refunds for paid services if cancellations occur less than 48 hours in advance of our scheduled appointment.
+If you are not feeling well or think you may have been exposed to COVID-19, you may reschedule at any time without penalty.
 Let's stay safe!
 You may reschedule a session 48 hours or more in advance to avoid being charged for the session for any reason unrelated to COVID-19.
 You will be charged the full session fee for cancellations within 48 hours of the session.

 Will I need more than one session?
 How many?

 A single session is generally not enough to achieve optimal results, as training and behavior modification takes time.
 Think of it like going to the gym: exercising once won’t yield long-term results.
 It takes time, repetition, and perseverance to achieve behavior change and maintain it.

 The number of sessions and amount of time to improve your dog's behavior is difficult to predict and depends on the complexity of the issue and the amount of time you can spend between sessions to work with your dog.

 Most clients will start with their first few sessions spaced out every two weeks.
 As their training gets rolling and they feel confident in what they're doing, we will then meet every three to four weeks.
 For fear, aggression, and reactivity, sessions are generally recommended with greater frequency.